inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``windows_feature`` InSpec resource block declares the name of the |windows| feature, tests if that feature is installed, and then returns information about that feature.
-For example:
+A ``windows_feature`` InSpec resource block declares the name of the |windows| feature, tests if that feature is installed, and then returns information about that feature:

 .. code-block:: ruby